eflautt/ga-data-science/lessons/lesson-6/readme.md

 Even though the 2-variable model `temp + atemp` has a higher explanation of variance than two two variables on their own, and both variables are considered significant (p values approaching 0), we can see that together,their coefficients are wildly different.
 This can introduce error in how we explain models.

-What happens if we use a second variable that isn't highly correlated with temperature, like humidity?
+**Check:** What happens if we use a second variable that isn't highly correlated with temperature, like humidity?

 ```bash
 temp, hum